-Results: If you have been looking for deep cleansing facial wash that could remove makeup, this is it!
+Results: If you have been looking for a deep cleansing facial wash that could remove makeup, this is it!
 Unlike other products with a much more expensive price tags, this one actually delivers its promises.
 Each day I use it I see my skin getting brighter.
-Although the label on the back are written in Korean so I can’t understand if it is for dry, oily, sensitive or normal skin type, but I have a combination skin that is a little bit sensitive and I never (even once) got irritated since I use this product.
+Although the label on the back is written in Korean so I can’t understand if it is for dry, oily, sensitive or normal skin type.
+I have a combination skin that is a little bit sensitive and I never (even once) got irritated since I use this product.

 Pros: Removes makeup effectively, it exfoliates, healed my pimple (but I credit that not because it’s anti-acne, it’s because it cleanses deeply it took out my pimple), brightens, lightened my post-acne hyperpigmentation, non-sticky, tightens, and easy to dispense.